Dictionary » Adjective Words » Timid Meaning, Definition, Synonyms and Antonyms

-The word ‘Timid’ (Adjective) describes someone who lacks courage or confidence, often feeling shy, hesitant, or fearful in social or challenging situations.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Timid’ correctly in sentences.
+The word ‘Timid’ (adjective) describes someone who lacks courage or confidence, often feeling shy, hesitant, or fearful in social or challenging situations.
+In this guide, you’ll learn its full definition, synonyms, antonyms, etymology, and real-life examples of how to use the word correctly in sentences.

 Timid Explained in Depth